gaearon/overreacted.io/src/pages/how-does-react-tell-a-class-from-a-function/index.sk.md

 **Aby bolo konečné API úspešné, *užívatelia* nemusia myslieť na ten proces.** Namiesto toho môžu tvoriť aplikácie.

 Ale ak ste zvedavý… je dobré vedieť, ako to funguje.

-You might say this story is a bit of a bait-and-switch. **The actual solution is really simple, but I went on a huge tangent to explain *why* React ended up with this solution, and what the alternatives were.**

-In my experience, that’s often the case with library APIs.
-For an API to be simple to use, you often need to consider the language semantics (possibly, for several languages, including future directions), runtime performance, ergonomics with and without compile-time steps, the state of the ecosystem and packaging solutions, early warnings, and many other things.
-The end result might not always be the most elegant, but it must be practical.

-**If the final API is successful, _its users_ never have to think about this process.** Instead they can focus on creating apps.

-But if you’re also curious... it’s nice to know how it works.